 Here’s to the crazy ones.
 People who do something before other people do it.
 Rick Schwartz was a domainer before there was a name for it.
-Than when we invented a name for it, than he was named a “Domainer of the year”.
+Then when we invented a name for it, then he was named a “Domainer of the year”.
 If the words “domain name pioneer” had an archetype, it would be Rick Schwartz, an early and ongoing investor and developer of Prime Web Real Estate.
-Schwartz has been a trailblazer on the net since 1995, when he recognized the value of domain names early on.
+Schwartz has been a trailblazer on the net since 1995 when he recognized the value of domain names early on.

 I guess some of you are thinking… Ok, getting rewards is very nice, but did Rick make any money while doing this pioneering and “stuff”.

 Property.com/Properties.com $4MM + Equity

 iReport.com to CNN for $750,000

 To the ladies and gentleman that are reading this with envy, would your eyeballs pop-out if I gave you the recipe Rick wrote?
 Here it is: Make a Million Dollars in Domains.
 12 EASY steps and 36 Months!
 I wouldn’t say steps are easy, but they are simple, and I would really encourage you to read this blog post, and many other Rick wrote!

 Here’s a sneak preview of the post, containing the steps.

 - Don’t quit your day job.
 You will need to finance your first few domains